collerek/ormar/docs/models/index.md

 As each `ormar.Model` is also a `pydantic` model, you might want to tweak the settings of the pydantic configuration.

-The way to do this in pydantic is to adjust the settings on the `Config` class provided to your model, and it works exactly the same for ormer.Models.
+The way to do this in pydantic is to adjust the settings on the `Config` class provided to your model, and it works exactly the same for ormar models.

 So in order to set your own preferences you need to provide not only the `Meta` class but also the `Config` class to your model.